PatrickKyei/exception/_posts/2022-03-13-how-can-i-make-my-life-better.md

 The thing is that you keep saying you'll start from tomorrow, but if you really wanted it, you'd start now.
 Set goals, form habits, and pursue them, and you will make history.

+Procrastination leads to stagnation when it comes to your personal and professional relationships.
+Don't put it off, and don't do it later.
+You will stagnate if you procrastinate.

 ## Find a job you love, not one that just pays the bills